xyjigsaw/acapage/_pages/about.md

 # 🔥 News
+- *2023.07.01*: &nbsp; The public beta version of DeepReport 🤖 has been released.
 - *2023.05.02*: &nbsp; 🎉 Two long papers are accepted by ACL 2023 main conference.
 - *2023.04.27*: &nbsp; I am invited to give a talk💬 for a [temporal graph (TG) reading group](https://www.cs.mcgill.ca/~shuang43/rg.html) held by McGill University, Mila, NEC Laboratories Europe and University of Mannheim.
 - *2022.11.19*: &nbsp; 🎉 A paper is accepted by AAAI 2023.